firemodels/bot/Smokebot/README.md

 7. Ensure that a queue named `smokebot` is created, enabled, and started in the torque queueing system and that nodes are defined for this queue.
 Test the `qstat` command.
 If you use some other queue say batch then use `-q batch` when running firebot.

-8. By default, firebot sends email to the email address configured for your bot repo (output of command `git config user.email` ) .
-If you wish email to go to different email addresses, create a file named $HOME/.firebot/firebot_email_list.sh for some `user1` and `user2` (or more) that looks like:
+8. By default, smokebot sends email to the email address configured for your bot repo (output of command `git config user.email` ) .
+If you wish email to go to different email addresses, create a file named $HOME/.smokebot/firebot_email_list.sh for some `user1` and `user2` (or more) that looks like:

 ```
 #!/bin/bash

-# General mailing list for Firebot status report
+# General mailing list for smokebot status report
 mailToFDS="user1@host1.com, user2@host2.com"
 ```

 ## Running Smokebot

 The script `smokebot.sh` is run using the wrapper script `run_smokebot.sh`.
-This script uses a semaphore file that ensures multiple instances of firebot do not run, which would cause file conflicts.
-To see the various options associated with running firebot, type
+This script uses a semaphore file that ensures multiple instances of smokebot do not run, which would cause file conflicts.
+To see the various options associated with running smokebot, type
 ```
 ./run_smokebot.sh -H
 ```